4awpawz/buster/README.md

 This release includes no changes to the code base.

-* Addresses issue [`#11`]( https://github.com/4awpawz/buster/issues/11) which seeks to lockdown all project dependencies using NPM's `shrinkwrap`.
+* Addresses issue [`#11`]( https://github.com/4awpawz/buster/issues/11) which seeks to lockdown all project dependencies including descendants using NPM's `shrinkwrap`.

 ### v0.2.1

 Major and minor bug fixes - includes but not limited to the following:

+* Addresses issue [`10`](https://github.com/4awpawz/buster/issues/10) which would cause buster to fail when reading command line configuration data belonging to the application that launched it with paramsConfig.

 * Addresses issue [`#9`](https://github.com/4awpawz/buster/issues/9) which would sometimes cause `restore` to fail.
 This fix totally replaces the one introduced in v0.2.0, and now handles the issue earlier in the restore processing cycle.

-* Addresses issue [`10`](https://github.com/4awpawz/buster/issues/10) which would cause buster to fail when reading command line configuration data belonging to the application that launched it with paramsConfig.

 ### v0.2.0